 - Improve the District’s education outcomes by financing the development and expansion of high quality public charter school facilities through the construction and/or renovation of:

-- Former District of Columba public schools (DCPS) occupied by public charter schools, or
+- Former District of Columbia public schools (DCPS) occupied by public charter schools, or

 - ”Commercial market” facilities to be occupied by public charter schools in the District of Columbia.